web3-storage/web3.storage/packages/client/README.md

 ```

 ## Testing
+Run `npm test` to test the ESM code, CJS, and in the browser via `playwright-test`.
+100% test coverage is required by the `hundreds` module.

-To test the client, you'll need two terminal windows open.
+To test in individual environments, you'll need two terminal windows open.
 In the first, start up the mock API by running `npm run mock:api`.
-In the second, you can then run `npm test` to test the ESM code, CJS, and in the browser via `playwright-test`.
-100% test coverage is required by the `hundreds` module.
+In the second, you can then run `npm run test:web`, `npm run test:esm` or `npm run test:cjs`.

 Tests are written in `mocha` and use a mock API server to assert functionality.
 When adding a new method to the client, add a `test/<method>.spec.js` test suite to go with it.